Approximating linear response by nonintrusive shadowing algorithms: Introduction

 \section{Introduction}

 In chaotic systems, while instantaneous snapshots seem random and unpredictable, the averaged behavior is deterministic, and can be predicted using the parameters of the system.
-This means that the averaged behavior of chaos, measured by the average of some objective functions, varies smoothly to the parameters of the system, and the derivative is well-defined.
-This derivative is fundamental to analytical and numerical tools widely used in many disciplines, such as gradient-based optimization and causal inference.
-Two major competitors for numerical differentiation of chaos are the linear response formula and the shadowing method.
+This means that the averaged behavior of chaos, measured by the average of an instantaneous objective function, \re{typically} varies smoothly to the parameters of the system, and the derivative is well-defined.
+This derivative is fundamental to analytical and numerical tools widely used in many disciplines, such as gradient-based optimizations and causal inferences.
+Two of the major competitors for numerical differentiation of chaos are the linear response formula and \re{the} shadowing method.

+The linear response formula gives derivatives of averaged objective in hyperbolic systems, which is typically used as a model for general chaotic systems \cite{Ruelle_diff_maps,Ruelle_diff_maps_erratum,Ruelle_diff_flow,Jiang2012}.
+When the dynamical system has certain kind of hyperbolicity, say uniform hyperbolicity, the system is guaranteed to have structural stability under perturbations, and we can prove that the linear response formula gives the correct derivative.
+It should be noted that linear response fails for certain systems \cite{Baladi2007}.
+In particular, the derivative may not even exist for systems going through radical structural changes, such as bifurcations.